Secretary vs Administrative Assistant: What Sets Them Apart?

-What are the Similarities Between Secretary and Administrative Assistant?
+What are the Similarities Between a Secretary and an Administrative Assistant?

-Before we tackle what are the differences between a secretary and administrative assistant, let us discuss first what are things they have in common.
+Before we tackle the differences between a secretary and an administrative assistant, let us discuss first what things they have in common.

-Both roles are requiring good business skills, including the following:
+Both roles require good business skills, including the following:

 - good communication skills (both oral and written)